2009-10: Terrance Amorosa skated for the Lac St-Louis Royals Espoir midget AA team in suburban Montreal. He scored 1 goal with 5 assists in 23 games.

 2013-14: Amorosa skated for Sioux City in the USHL.
 In 50 regular season games he scored 2 goals with 12 assists and was plus-26 with 10 penalty minutes.
 The Musketeers finished third in the Western Conference and reached the Clark Cup playoff semifinals.
 Amorosa was plus-1 with no points and 2 penalty minutes in six playoff games.
 After originally committing to the University of New Hampshire and then switching to Providence College in the summer of 2013, he announced in July 2014 that he was going to play college hockey at Clarkson in 2014-15.

-Amorosa is still fairly early in the process in terms of development but has the prototypical size and skating ability to one day be an effective two-way defenseman at the NHL level
+Amorosa is still fairly early in the process in terms of development, but he earned some playing time as a freshman at Clarkson.
+He has the prototypical size and skating ability to one day be an effective two-way defenseman at the NHL level.